 Feature comparison: Panasonic GX80 vs Canon 70D

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the GX80 has an electronic viewfinder (2765k dots), while the 70D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GX80 offers a wider field of view (100%) than the one in the 70D (98%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GX80 has a higher magnification (0.70x vs 0.59x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Panasonic GX80 and Canon 70D in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the GX80 and the 70D is in-body image stabilization (IBIS).
 The GX80 reduces the risk of handshake-induced blur with all attached lenses, while the 70D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.The 70D has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the GX80 does not have a selfie-screen.